 Pages 1 through 24 of subframe 5, as well as pages 2 through 5 and 7 through 9 of subframe 4 contain the almanac data and a SV health word for up to 31 SVs (the health word is discussed in paragraph 40.3.3.5.1.3).
 The almanac data are a reduced-precision subset of the clock and ephemeris parameters.
 The data occupy all bits of words three through ten of each page except the eight MSBs of word three (data ID and SV ID), bits 17 through 24 of word five (SV health), and the 50 bits devoted to parity.
-The number of bits, the scale factor (LSB), the range, and the units of the almanac parameters are given in Table 20-VI.
+The number of bits, the scale factor (LSB), the range, and the units of the almanac data are given in Table 20-VI.
 The algorithms and other material related to the use of the almanac data are given in paragraph 40.3.3.5.2.

-The almanac message for any dummy SVs shall contain alternating ones and zeros with valid parity.
+The almanac message (174 almanac data bits and 8 SV health bits) for any dummy SVs shall contain alternating ones and zeros with valid parity.
+Users are cautioned against attempting to track a dummy SV since the results are unpredictable.